Breast Cancer Treatment

 What is breast cancer?

 Breast cancer is a disease characterized by abnormal growth and multiplication of cells in the breast.
 When cells grow uncontrollably, a tumour forms.
 While most breast lumps are not cancerous, those that are malignant and cancerous can be life-threatening.
-Visiting a specialist as soon as a lump is noticed can help you screen for breast cancer.
+Visiting a specialist called a medical oncologist as soon as a lump is noticed can help you screen for breast cancer.

 What are the symptoms of breast cancer?